PhlexPlexico/G5V/README.md

 G5V requires G5API to be running at `/api`, you can change this behavior run `docker build -t yourname\g5v:latest -f DockerfileFull --build-arg VUE_APP_G5V_API_URL=<your_api_url>` (be sure to include `http(s)://` and not to have a trailing `/`).
 If you are using Docker Compose refer to [this](https://docs.docker.com/compose/compose-file/compose-file-v3/#args).
 Some example setup configs can be found [here](https://github.com/PhlexPlexico/G5V/wiki).

+#### DockerfileLightCaddy:
+This Docker file should only be used if you wish to run Caddy on the Vue webserver itself.
+It's rather niche and doesn't offer a lot of difference from NGINX because you will need to run a reverse proxy into this container (that is going to do all the hard lifting).
+However, if you wish to run everything Caddy you can do so with the following build and run command.
+Please note there is only a light file included, so yarn will be required to be installed on your host machine and you will need to build the app before running this via `yarn; yarn build`.

+To use it, run ```docker build -t yourname\g5v:caddy -f DockerfileLightCaddy .``` Now, you can run your application by running `docker container run --name g5v -p 80:80 yourname\g5v:caddy`

+G5V requires G5API to be running at `/api`, you can change this behavior run `docker build -t yourname\g5v:caddy -f DockerfileLightCaddy --build-arg VUE_APP_G5V_API_URL=<your_api_url>` (be sure to include `http(s)://` and not to have a trailing `/`).
+If you are using Docker Compose refer to [this](https://docs.docker.com/compose/compose-file/compose-file-v3/#args).
+Some example setup configs can be found [here](https://github.com/PhlexPlexico/G5V/wiki).

+By default with this docker command, Caddy should setup HTTPS by default, and will handle the reverse proxy requests as well.

 ## Contribution
 Sure!
 If you have a knack for APIs and a penchant for JavaScript, I could always use help!
 Create a fork of this application, make your changes, and submit a PR.
 I will be using the [Issues](https://github.com/G5V/issues) page to track what calls still need to be completed.